libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### PSAD rules

-If using PSAD Intrusion Detection make sure to include the PSAD ruleset in the configuration file (as its not defined by default).
+If PSAD Intrusion Detection is to be used, make sure to include the PSAD ruleset in the configuration file (as its not defined by default).

 ```xml{1}
     <include>psad_rules.xml</include>